Train Berth Types: A Look at the Different Choices

 Whenever you go to the IRCTC website or even make use of offline booking systems, you will be asked to specify the kind of seats.
 In that case, you really need to know the differences between available seats and classes of tickets.
 This will help in choosing the right kind of seat for your train journey.
 In this article, we will talk about the types of berths available on Indian trains.

 The lower berth is the most accommodating for all types of passengers.
 Therefore, lower berth allotments can be useful for someone who has a habit of getting off at every station or occasionally using the restroom.
 You have a second table that you can use as a dining table or a place to store your laptop.
-Yes, the constant movement of other passengers during the daytime makes it a little messy, but again, your luck.
+The lower berth is the most accessible and convenient, especially for senior citizens, passengers with mobility issues, or families with children.
+Positioned at seat level, it allows easy access without the need to climb, and during the day, it doubles as a seating area.
+It also has access to under-seat storage, making it convenient for keeping luggage close by.

 Side Upper: